Crypto Museum is a nonprofit organisation, registered with the Chamber of

 Events section on this website.

-As Crypto Museum is a nonprofit foundation, any donations
+As Crypto Museum is a nonprofit trust, any donations

 will be used solely for the acquisition, restoration and preservation of the